wizz13150/PDQ_Repo/README.md

 https://github.com/wizz13150/PDQ_Repo/tree/master/Uninstalls

-The PDQ Deploy's Packages that I can share : https://github.com/wizz13150/PDQ_Repo/tree/master/Scripts
+The PDQ Deploy's Scripts/Packages that I can share : https://github.com/wizz13150/PDQ_Repo/tree/master/Scripts
 ````
-For all "Check*" packages (except CheckSound, surprise inside), it export an html (or csv) report, you need to open the report..
+For all "Check*" packages (except CheckSound, surprise inside), it export an html (or csv) report,
+you need to open the report..
 Most of checks come from http://www.nirsoft.net .
 I usually put this Package on a Directory in PDQ with the report's path in title.
 I just select this second package, Ctrl+C, Windows+R and Ctrl+V, to open it, see Screenshot below.
 I just need to automatically open the report once generated.
 I have not yet figured out how to do that.